khawarizmi-org/topics/Data Structures/STL/Deque/en.md

 # Deque
 ## Definition

-Deque is an STL used to store and load items, which supports adding items to both ends (left end and right end), getting items at both ends, and removing items from both ends, we also can look at the deque as a two-way tube, if you look from the left side you can only see the leftmost item and if you look from the right you only see the rightmost item.
+Deque (double ended queue) is an STL used to store and load items, which supports adding items to both ends (left end and right end), getting items at both ends, and removing items from both ends, we also can look at the deque as a two-way tube, if you look from the left side you can only see the leftmost item and if you look from the right you only see the rightmost item.

 In deque, the operations are done on both ends of the queue the left end which is usually referred to as "front" and the right end usually referred to as "back".